 The old standard petunia that graced American gardens in the 1950s.
 Dwarf plants produce loads of brightly-colored flowers in many colors.
 A must for all who want to re-create a retro American flower garden.
-(Annual)
+(Annual) Learn more about Growing Petunias here.

 Each packet contains approximately 800 seeds.